liatrio/3musketeers/examples/cloud-in-a-box/README.md

 ![](images/local-stack.png)

 You should see:
-- "sucessfully activated API key"
+- "successfully activated API key"
 - "Found credentials in environment variables."
 - "hypercorn.error            : Running on https://0.0.0.0:XXX (CTRL + C to quit)"
 - "Execution of "start_runtime_components" took XXX ms"